 * Open up a CD and give yourself some time until you know more.
 Savings/money market accounts are only yielding about 0.1% on average.
-I recommend opening up a 0.99% 12-month CD by Ally Bank (as of Feb 4, 2013).
-You literally earn 99X more on your money as you build up your confidence to invest in riskier assets.
+Online, you literally earn 99X more on your money as you build up your confidence to invest in riskier assets.
 Ally Bank also has a 5-year CD at 1.59% and a “raise your rates” CD option as well.
 They are currently the highest rated online bank today.
 CDs are FDIC insured up to $250,000 per individual.

 THERE IS MORE MONEY THAN YOU THINK